How to manage stress in consulting

 I endured so much stress that I later realized it significantly deteriorated my physical health.
 One year later, during my regular health check-up, I discovered that it damaged my thyroid and overall hormonal system.
 After that, I was never the same.
 I gained a lot of weight, always felt sluggish, and looked ten years older than I was.

 That was too much of a price for me to pay for enduring a high amount of stress, not being aware of its negative effects, and not being purposeful in coping with it.
-Unfortunately, it was like the effect of radiation for me; once you get too much exposure, the damage is irreversible.

 I learned my lessons.
+Don’t repeat my mistakes.

 Tips and Tricks